heptarch/heptarch.github.io/drafts/portfolio.md

 ## Adding risk
 ---

-Maximising expected return ignores the *risk* altogether!
+Maximizing expected return ignores the *risk* altogether!
 The simplest way to measure the risk of our portfolio is the total variance,

 $$